syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Data.md

 ### Essential Grid Interaction

 Essential Chart offers great interaction capabilities with Essential Grid.
 You can use a common data model for the grid and chart.
 The grid can also serve as a data model for the chart, as shown in the following image.
 Selected columns are automatically mapped into the chart.
-All it take few lines of code to implement a model that adapts the data in question (in this case grid cells) for display in the chart.
+All it takes few lines of code to implement a model that adapts the data in question (in this case grid cells) for display in the chart.

 ![](Data-Manipulation_images/Data-Manipulation_img2.png)